Top Foot & Ankle Specialists in New Jersey

 Pain and stiffness are the two most common symptoms.
 Swelling and thickening of the tendon may also occur.

-Orthopaedic Institute of Central Jersey (OIOCJ) specialists diagnose and treat Achilles Tendonitis.
-OICJ specialists are fellowship trained and board certified.
+Our specialists diagnose and treat Achilles Tendonitis.
+Our specialists are fellowship trained and board certified.
 A thorough physical examination is

 How is Achilles Tendonitis Treated?

 Nonsurgical treatment options are used to treat Achilles tendonitis.
 Many treatment options are available.
-OICJ specialists create customized treatment plans that include any or any combination of the following:
+OIBO specialists create customized treatment plans that include any or any combination of the following::

 - Rest, ice, elevation.
 Calm inflammation.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Oral and topical medications that decrease inflammation and pain.

 - Stretching exercises.
 At home exercises that loosen calf muscles.

 - Supportive shoes and orthotics.
 Take the pressure off the heel and tendon.